 As contemplated by the Royal Commission into Institutional Responses to Child Sexual Abuse, people who were abused can take the path of seeking full compensatory damages through personal injuries law processes, including civil litigation.
 Your solicitors can write marked Private and Confidential to Redress PO Box 817 Newcastle 2300 or by email here.

-Diocesan Professional Standards and Survivor Support Service
+Diocesan Professional Standards

 The Anglican Diocese of Newcastle takes allegations of misconduct and abuse seriously.

 If you would like to speak with the Diocesan Director of Professional Standards you can call 1800 774 945

 Write confidentially to the Director of Professional Standards directly at: Anglican Diocese of Newcastle PO Box 494 Newcastle NSW, 2300